abyala/advent-2020-clojure/docs/day03.md

 `origin`.
 The next spot we _might_ hit requires taking the last starting point and adding the path, expressed as `[dx dy]`.
 The easiest way to add together two vectors is to call `(map + v1 v2)`, which in this case would be `(map + [0 0] [3 1])`.
-Because we want to add the `path` to the last execution of `iterate`, we use the `%` sign to represent the last value.
+As the `iterate` function feeds in the last response value as input into the function, the `%` sign represents the single input into this function.

 Now here's some cool destructuring at work.
 When we add together the two vectors, we get back another `[x y]` vector.
 If the `y` value is within the map, then we